 Well, if these minimum requirements, defined by the architect himself, were not met, we would have to admit that this is a failed project.
 A beautiful sculpture, perhaps, certainly a bad architecture.

-Who better to provide an account of the comfort and performance guaranteed by this machine for living, if not its owners and inhabitants?
-Otherwise it would be interesting to understand why their opinion should worth less than some by-passer visiting the "new" villa (after three radical restorations it's problems have been hopefully solved...) expressing himself by saying "how nice" .
+Who better to provide an account of the comfort and performance guaranteed by this machine for living, than its owners and inhabitants?
+Otherwise it would be interesting to understand why their opinion should worth less than some by-passer visiting the "new" villa (after three radical restorations its problems have been hopefully solved...) expressing himself by saying "how nice" .

 Yes, I'm talking to you, you know it's you.